 Substantially all of our business is conducted by our Operating Subsidiaries in the PRC, using Chinese dollars (the "RMB"), the legal currency of mainland China.
 Our consolidated financial statements are presented in United States dollars.
 In this prospectus, we refer to assets, obligations, commitments and liabilities in our consolidated financial statements in United States dollars.
 These dollar references are based on the exchange rate of RMB to United States dollars, determined as of a specific date or for a specific period.
-Changes in the exchange rate will affect the amount of our obligations and the value of our assets, including accounts receivable.
+Changes in the exchange rate will affect the amount of our obligations and the value of our assets in terms of United States dollars which may result in an increase or decrease in the amount of our obligations and the value of our assets, including accounts receivable.